What is hypnosis?

 Hypnotherapy is the process of facilitating the natural state of hypnosis in order to make positive change to thoughts, feelings, habits and behaviours at a unconscious level.
 During hypnosis the body becomes extremely relaxed, but unlike in a sleep state, there is also a heightened state of awareness.
 When the conscious mind is occupied and alert, it is easier to access and influence the unconscious mind with appropriate suggestions based on the client’s wishes and desires for positive change.

 Hypnotherapy has been shown to be an efficient way to change behaviours and habits, reduce levels of stress and anxiety and treat a number of conditions that have a negative effect on health.
-For instance, the National Institute for Health and Care Excellence (NICE) recognize hypnotherapy as an effective treatment for Irritable Bowel Syndrome (IBS).
+For instance, the National Institute for Health and Care Excellence (NICE) recognise hypnotherapy as an effective treatment for Irritable Bowel Syndrome (IBS).

 Positive Psychology, NLP, Coaching and Hypnosis

 I am qualified in a number of disciplines that can help people to make positive change.
 My approach is solution based and has rapid results.
-Once my clients have overcome their perceived problem I use evidence based positive psychology practices to help people flourish and enhance their feelings of wellbeing and self-esteem.
+Once my clients have overcome their perceived problem I use evidence based Positive Psychology practices to help people flourish and enhance their feelings of wellbeing and self-esteem.

 Responding to Hypnotherapy